• Privacy Policy

 Nabin Bista

-Hello, Thank You for visiting my blog I am Nabin Bista, Dedicated and self motivated young Pharmacist from Nepal.
+Hello, Thank You for visiting my blog I am Nabin Bista, Dedicated and self motivated young Registered Pharmacist from Nepal.
 Blogging is my passion.
-I am studying B Pharmacy at Institute of Medicine - IOM.
+I did my B Pharmacy from Institute of Medicine - IOM, Currently working as Hospital Pharmacist at Patan Academy of Health Sciences (PAHS).
 If you want me to write about any posts that you found confusing/difficult, please mention in the comments below.

 Related Posts